 Fat is no longer the nutrient to avoid when you're dieting.
-Healthy fats -- such as those found in nuts, avocados and olive oil -- have a place in a weight-loss plan.
+Healthy fats — such as those found in nuts, avocados and olive oil — have a place in a weight-loss plan.
 Carbohydrates, though, are the dieter's new enemy.
 A 2014 issue of the Annals of Internal Medicine found that a low-carb diet helped people lose weight more effectively than a low-fat plan.
-Carbs are essential nutrients, however, and provide you with energy and fiber, and are critical for a smooth-functioning digestive tract and heart health.
-The trick is not to ban carbs completely, but to avoid the unhealthiest ones.

 During processing, manufacturers alter refined grains from their original state.
 Refined grains are missing the bran and germ, which contain trace minerals along with antioxidants, vitamin E, B vitamins and polyunsaturated fatty acids.
-These compounds are also a source of fiber.
+High-carb foods like the following are highly refined:

-White rice and white flour, used in pancakes, white pasta, white bread, muffins, cereal bars, white crackers, pizza, wraps and bagels, are highly refined.
 Your body digests these foods so quickly that they don't leave you feeling full for very long and raise your blood sugar almost instantaneously.
 Their smooth texture takes little effort to chew.
 Overeating refined grains is easy and leads to weight gain.
+According to a 2014 study published in The American Journal of Clinical Nutrition, replacing refined grains with whole grains can help normalize your blood sugar, especially in people with pre-diabetes.

 Skip Sugar to Lose Weight

-Naturally-occurring sugar found in fresh fruit and plain, unsweetened milk and yogurt, provides healthful, weight-loss supporting carbohydrates, when eaten in moderation.
+Naturally-occurring carbs in sweet potatoes and rice, for example, provide healthful, weight-loss supporting carbohydrates, when eaten in moderation.

 Limit Starchy Vegetables

-Some weight-loss plans discourage you from eating fruit, noting that the sugar in them will hinder your results.
-Fresh or frozen fruit without added sugar contains critical nutrients and fiber.
-Fruit can also curb your sweet tooth when sugar is off the table.
+Some weight-loss plans discourage you from eating fruits, noting that the sugar in them will hinder your results.
+Fresh or frozen fruits count as high-carb foods.
+Fruits can also curb your sweet tooth when sugar is off the table.

 - Annals of Internal Medicine: Effects of Low-Carbohydrate and Low-Fat Diets: A Randomized Trial